bnaolu/rapid-response-team/design-tokens-guide.md

 ## Overview

-The purpose of this project is to provide lessons learned and guidance on how designers can progressively understand and apply the use of design tokens in their work — ultimately increasing adoption of the U.S. Web Design System among digital services teams working on government websites.
+The purpose of this project is to provide lessons learned and guidance on how designers can progressively understand and apply the use of design tokens in their work — ultimately increasing adoption of the U.S. Web Design System (USWDS) among digital services teams working on government websites.

+To inform the content in the guide, we interviewed 2 UX Designers and 2 UI Designers to gauge their understanding and experience with USWDS design tokens.

 ## Problem